Aliases for PCNA Gene

 External Ids for PCNA Gene

 The protein encoded by this gene is found in the nucleus and is a cofactor of DNA polymerase delta.
 The encoded protein acts as a homotrimer and helps increase the processivity of leading strand synthesis during DNA replication.
 In response to DNA damage, this protein is ubiquitinated and is involved in the RAD6-dependent DNA repair pathway.
 Two transcript variants encoding the same protein have been found for this gene.
 Pseudogenes of this gene have been described on chromosome 4 and on the X chromosome. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PCNA Gene

 PCNA (Proliferating Cell Nuclear Antigen) is a Protein Coding gene.
-Diseases associated with PCNA include Ataxia-Telangiectasia-Like Disorder and Juvenile Nasopharyngeal Angiofibroma.
-Among its related pathways are Cell cycle Cell cycle (generic schema) and DNA strand elongation.
-GO annotations related to this gene include identical protein binding and damaged DNA binding.
+Diseases associated with PCNA include Ataxia-Telangiectasia-Like Disorder 2 and Bowen's Disease.
+Among its related pathways are Mismatch repair and SUMOylation.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and damaged DNA binding.

 UniProtKB/Swiss-Prot for PCNA Gene